MLDE-ECAI-2024/MLDE-ECAI-2024.github.io/index.md

 permalink: /
 ---

-## [ML-DE] 2024: Machine Learning Meets Differential Equations: From Theory to Applications 2024
+## [ML-DE]: Machine Learning Meets Differential Equations: From Theory to Applications 2024

-Welcome to the ML-DE Workshop 2024 @ [ECAI 2024](https://www.ecai2024.eu/) , a premier event exploring the intersection of Machine Learning and Differential Equations.
+Welcome to the ML-DE Workshop 2024 @ [27th ECAI](https://www.ecai2024.eu/) , a premier event exploring the intersection of Machine Learning and Differential Equations.
 Join us for a day of insightful talks, groundbreaking research, and networking opportunities.
+Please find a detailed description of the workshop [here]({%link description.md %}).

-## Highlight
+## Highlights

-**All accepted publications will be published collectively in a volume by the [Proceedings of Machine Learning Research (PMLR)](http://proceedings.mlr.press/).
+- **Full-Length Papers will be published collectively in a volume by the [Proceedings of Machine Learning Research (PMLR)](http://proceedings.mlr.press/).
 This collaboration aims to enhance accessibility to this emerging topic and expand the network within the field.**
+- **Fast Publication:** 2 weeks after the workshop ended.
+- **Keynote**: Invited talk by Professor **Eunika Mercier-Laurent**, University of Reims Champagne-Ardenne, France and Chair of the International Federation for Information Processing Technical Committee 12: Artificial Intelligence (IFIP TC-12).

 ## Important Dates